 I truly think that any clear alignment regimen should be done under the supervision of a dentist.
-Leaving conditions like cavities and periodontal disease undiagnosed/untreated can lead to devastating results.
+Leaving conditions like cavities and gum disease untreated can lead to devastating results.

-If you have any questions about Clear Correct or Invisalign our team would be happy to answer them or to schedule a consultation.
+If you have any questions about Invisalign our team would be happy to answer them or to schedule a consultation.

 This post should NOT be used as a substitute for the advice of an appropriately licensed health care provider.
 Information provided here is for informational purposes only.
 Although we attempt to provide accurate and up-to-date information, no guarantee is made to that effect.
 Always seek the advice of a qualified health provider with any questions you may have regarding a medical condition.
 This site is not intended or implied to be a substitute for professional medical diagnosis or treatment.

 * We'll get back to you as soon as we can during our usual working hours.
 Please keep in mind that texts are not securely encrypted